Pvi05/Portfolio/index.md

 One of the key technical solution which drasticly improved models results was the choice to perform two classifications instead of one.
 One on the job level (Senior, Junior, Manager, Director, etc) and one on the job departement (HR, Sales, IT, Production, etc).
 It greatly reduced models confusion between the level part of the title and the departement, which could sometimes lead things like 'Head IT manager' to be associated with 'HR manager'.

 After training some more basic models (the likes of FastText, BERT) to have a performance baseline, I personnally choose performance criterias to design a benchmark helping us in our model choice, and motivated this choice to the client.
 I also proposed multiple of the ideas cited above to resolve limitations, including the ILO table and the 2-level classification (originating from a tree-like classification idea, simplified into 2 levels).

+This project allowed me to get familiar with main models and methods to apprend Natural Language processing, aswell as communicating and delivering a project to a client, which was my first mission of this type.

 ## What we delivered